hug-sch/vse-docs/video_editing/edit/montage/moving.rst

 (a) The Start frame of strip-3 is snapped to End frame of strip-2.
 Result: Strip-3 is appended to strip-2.
 This is in fact the original situation.
 Because there are no strips to the right of strip-2, this is a legal move and the border of strip-3 is colored in white.

 (b) The End frame of strip-3 is snapped to the End frame of strip-2.
 This could cause an Overwrite of strip-2; so the border of strip-3 is colored red.
-Result: Strip-3 is moved to the next available location: End frame of strip-2 because the midpoint of strip-3 is closer to the End frame than to the Start frame.
+Result: because d1 > d2, strip-3 is moved to the next available location: End frame of strip-2.

 (c) The Start frame of strip-3 is snapped to Start frame of strip-2.
-This is again an illegal operation; so the border is red and the result is that strip-3 is appended to strip-2.
+This is again an illegal operation; so the border is red.
+Because d1 < d2, you should expect that strip-2 should be placed before strip-2.
+However, there is not enough room> and the result is that strip-3 is put back in its original location.

 (d) The End frame of strip-3 is snapped to the Start frame of strip-2.
 This could be a normal operation if the gap between strip-1 and strip-2 was big enough to hold strip-3.
 Unfortunately, this is not the case; so the border of strip-3 is colored red and the strip is once again appended to the End of strip-2.

 (e) The Start frame of strip-3 is snapped to End frame of strip-1.
 As in (d), this could be a normal operation but again, the gap is not big enough; so strip-3 is moved again to the End of strip-2 and the border is colored red.

 (f) The End frame of strip-3 is snapped to the End frame of strip-1.
 This is an illegal operation because strip-1 could be overwritten.
 The border is colored red.
-Strip-3 is moved to the Start frame of strip-1 because the midpoint of strip-3 is closer to the Start than the End frame of strip-1.
+Because d1 > d2, it should be moved at the end of strip-1.
+But there is not enough room; so, the other side is tried, which succeeds.

 (g) The Start frame of strip-3 is snapped to Start frame of strip-1.
 Strip-1 could be overwritten; so the border of strip-3 is red.
-The result is that strip-3 is moved to the front of strip-1.
+The result is that strip-3 is moved to the front of strip-1, because d1 < d2.>.

 (h) The End frame of strip-3 is snapped to the Start frame of strip-1.
 There is plenty of room before strip-1; so this could be a normal operation (white border).
 Strip-3 is moved in front of strip-1.

-It's a little confusing that for example, the snapping guide in figure 4-e seems to implicate that the moved strip will be inserted between strip-1 and strip-2.
-As explained, this is not the case, *unless* you activate the Insert-mode (see later).
+It's a little confusing that for example, the snapping guide in figure 4-d and 4-e seems to implicate that the moved strip will be inserted between strip-1 and strip-2.
+As explained above, this is not the case, *unless* you activate the Insert-mode (see later).

 The snapping guide tool has 5 options (see figure 2).

 * Current Frame: the playhead (= current frame) is counted as a supplemental edge to snap on.
-So, the moved strip can either be snapped on to an edge of another strip or to the playhead, whichever is closest to the midpoint of the moved strip.
+So, the moving strip can either be snapped to an edge of another strip or to the playhead, whichever is closest.

 * Hold Offset: Strips can be the result of a Hold Split operation (see :ref:`Hold Split <hold-split-command>`).
 For example, in figure 5, the Hold Offset Start is at frame 1133 while the first 250 frames are freezed.